GSA/digitalgov.gov/content/events/2024/12/2024-12-19-uswds-monthly-call-december-2024.md

 **Slide 10.** There are three public discussions to highlight this month:

 - The first is an active discussion about [providing support for user preferences](https://github.com/uswds/uswds/discussions/5798).
 The original discussion topic raises a few user browser preferences: **prefers-color-scheme**, **prefers-contrast**, and **prefers-reduced-motion**.
 USWDS has done a lot of work over the last year in supporting high contrast and forced color mode, though this is through the mechanism of the **forced-colors** media query and not via **prefers-contrast**.
 We also prefer solutions with reduced motion, so we haven't spent much time investigating reduced motion solutions, but **prefers-color-scheme** is a media query–speak for supporting Dark Mode, and that's a place where we could use some more opinions.
 If you want to support dark mode, or have tried to implement support for a dark mode scheme inside of USWDS or not, we'd be interested in hearing from you in this discussion.
-- Beyond dark mode, we'd also like to direct folks to this month's Accessibility discussion: on [**HTML titles and accessibility**](https://github.com/uswds/uswds/discussions/6243).
+- Beyond dark mode, we'd also like to direct folks to this month's Accessibility discussion: on [HTML titles and accessibility](https://github.com/uswds/uswds/discussions/6243).
 Providing good HTML titles is also one of the new draft federal website standards, which we'll hear more about later in this call, so I think folks would benefit from more discussion about what's working when it comes to the accessibility and usability of titles.
 - And finally, we've posted a public version of last month's monthly call Q&A in discussions as well.
 You can check that out via [the link in the chat](https://github.com/uswds/uswds/discussions/6252) if you missed last month's call.

 **Slide 11.** We're also moving ahead in the world of pattern and component proposals.